 Many of our teachers and staff are actively engaged in exploring race, culture, and ethnicity, and are leaders in these areas at GFS, regionally, and nationally.
-Faculty/staff-initiated affinity groups help address concerns and foster deeper connections within our community.
+Faculty and staff-initiated affinity groups help address concerns and foster deeper connections within our community.

 Each of our four educational divisions have dedicated Diversity Committees.

 Learn about our student-led affinity and social identity groups on campus.